bkr/rafter-fulfillment/ruby/README.md

 # Rafter Fulfillment Client

-## Available methods

-The following are the methods available for each of the given endpoint services of the standalone v1 fulfillment API.

 ## Examples

 Please note that the examples provided below are intended to be an interaction blueprint and are subject to change.